Who were you,

 Beyond the Script

-For years, you played the roles: the daughter, the sister, the "good" woman.
+For years, you played the roles: the daughter, the sister, the good woman.
 You wore those expectations like a second skin until you forgot where they ended and you began.

 In the sudden, terrifying silence that follows, you finally hear it: the heavy, suppressed beat of your own pulse.